medoidai/skrobot/README.md

 * The provided estimator can be either a scikit-learn machine learning model (e.g., LogisticRegression) or a pipeline ending with an estimator

+* The provided train dataset file path can be either a URL or a disk file path

 * The provided estimator needs to provide feature importances through either a ``coef_`` or a ``feature_importances_`` attribute

 * Along with the provided estimator a preprocessor can also be provided to preprocess the data before feature selection runs